 On 25th December 1850, the then General George Brooke gave Governor Peter Hansborough of Texas a copy of the understanding, demonstrating that the arrangement was at this point yet to be passed by the US government, and the segment regarding the Indian people was the only legally binding segment of the agreement.

 The understanding put the clans under the jurisdiction of the US government.
-The US government regulated trading activities and restricted the trade of alcoholic beverages among the communities (much like the regulation of insurance companies today).
+The US government regulated debtors and trading activities and restricted the trade of alcoholic beverages among the communities.
 The communities were to maintain harmony with the US government and with one another, and various communities the government thought peaceful.
 The communities were required to give back all illegally-acquired assets and prisoners and stop carrying out assaults on pioneers and voyagers.
 It became the clans’ duty to approach the government with any report relating to suspected exercises that may jeopardize the understanding, and help the government recoup runaway slaves.
 As a gesture of goodwill, the US government would give the clans instructors and metal forgers and create trading posts.
 The agreement also specified that Christian ministers ought to be permitted to minister to the clans and be permitted to travel unreservedly across the region.